noahjutz/kasd_experiments/03/joi_hapi/README.md

 ## Troubleshooting

+### Prettier Handlebars SyntaxErrors

+Because prettier uses [glimmer](https://github.com/glimmerjs/glimmer-vm), which is made for ember and not pure handlebars, this error is falsely thrown.

+* SyntaxError: A block may only be used inside an HTML element or another block ([issue](https://github.com/glimmerjs/glimmer-vm/issues/1233))
-### SyntaxError: Handlebars partials are not supported
+* SyntaxError: Handlebars partials are not supported ([issue](https://github.com/glimmerjs/glimmer-vm/issues/1367)) ([issue](https://github.com/prettier/prettier/issues/11834))

-This is an open prettier [issue](https://github.com/prettier/prettier/issues/11834).
-The glimmer parser [does not generally support handlebars](https://github.com/glimmerjs/glimmer-vm/issues/1367).

 ### Handlebars helpers in Hapi